 Functional and barrier coatings have been used to enhance the properties and performance of paper and paperboard products for many decades.
 According to new research from Smithers Pira - The Future of Functional and Barrier Coatings for Paper and Board to 2022 - demand will continue to grow in paper and paperboard applications over the next five years.
 Worldwide demand is poised to reach 218 million tonnes by 2022.
-The overall global market of $279 billion in 2016 grew by 6.8% in 2017, and will continue at a pace of 4.9% to a market value of $518 billion by 2022.
+The overall global market achieved a value of 5.85 billion in 2017, and this will continue at a pace of 4.9% to a market value of $7.49 billion by 2022.

 Growth is being aided by an improved global economy and the evolvement of underdeveloped countries and regions.
 In terms of specific markets, the Asia-Pacific sector will represent over 54% of worldwide functional and barrier coatings use by 2022, up from 46% in 2012.
 The Western, more developed markets, will show more modest growth in demand.
 Global growth opportunities are achievable across all regions.